Saddar Town

+Town Municipal Committee

+The Town Municipal Committee Saddar (TMC Saddar) is a local government body in Karachi, Pakistan, responsible for providing municipal services within its designated jurisdiction.
+It is one of the 26 Town Municipal Corporations established in Karachi under the Sindh Local Government Act, 2021.

+The creation of the Town Municipal Committee Lyari is part of a restructuring of Karachi's local government system.
+The Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
+Saddar Town is one of two towns located within the Karachi South District, alongside Lyari Town.

 Etymology

 The word Saddar generally means the "center" (of a settlement) and also the "head" (of a group of people or an organisation).
 The word Saddar may loosely be translated into "Downtown" as it shares common characteristics with a Downtown of any particular city located in United States.
 This includes historic areas, attractions, being in the center etc.

 Location

 Saddar Town is located in the colonial heart of Karachi.
 It is bordered by Jamshed Town and Clifton Cantonment to the east, Kiamari Town and the Arabian Sea to the south and Lyari Town to the west.
-The majority of the population were Gujarati and Sindhi Muslims.
-Among the Gujarati-speaking people were trading communities such as Memons and Marwaris.